Principal Investigator

 Aloha!
 I am an undergraduate majoring in Marine Biology and minoring in Japanese and Music.
 I was born and raised in Las Vegas, Nevada, and moved to O’ahu four years ago.
 I’m interested in marine mammal conservation and ecology but love learning from others to expand my knowledge.
 I studied in Japan in the summer of 2022 and hope to return to facilitate language exchange in the science field.
 When I have time I like to paddleboard, go to the beach, teach percussion music lessons, and perform.

-email: gibsonz [at] hawaii [dot] edu
+email: rstott [at] hawaii [dot] edu

 James Pulido